-The Urban Anthropology Journal publishes works in Romanian, English, French and German.
+The Urban Anthropology Journal publishes works in English.
 Only original works that have never been previously published will be accepted.
 The articles must be digitally uploaded (in a .doc or .docx format) using the online form and submission system present of this website.
 In the form you must write the title of the article in the language it will be published in as well as its title in English, the full name of the author or authors, any Institutional affiliation, a resume in English, 6 to 8 keywords in Romanian and English, an address for correspondence and the author or authors’ e-mail address or addresses.

 Font: Times New Roman,12 p.